dmccreary/dmccreary/docs/recommendations.md

 * Head of Product Engineering | Building High-Performing Teams | Mentor | Early Career and Diversity Program Advocate
 * September 10, 2023
-* Rama worked with Dan on the same teamSeptember 10, 2023, Rama worked with Dan on the same team
+* Rama worked with Dan on the same team

 I have had the pleasure of working with Dan at Optum.
 Dan brings with him passion, innovation, advice and strategic insight that allows businesses to better address their challenges via AI, ML and tools around it.
 Dan always looks for ways to help improve early careers students with knowledge in AI and he is engaged and builds solid relationships with his clients and business partners.
 I would recommend Dan as he has great work ethics, and is dedicated to his role, and believes in a positive and ethical work environment.I have had the pleasure of working with Dan at Optum.
 Dan brings with him passion, innovation, advice and strategic insight that allows businesses to better address their challenges via AI, ML and tools around it.
 Dan always looks for ways to help improve early careers students with knowledge in AI and he is engaged and builds solid relationships with his clients and business partners.
 I would recommend Dan as he has great work ethics, and is dedicated to his role, and believes in a positive and ethical work environment.